Chapter Project Proposal Overview

 Chapter Project Proposals will be judged on the basis of feasibility, completeness, innovation, and extent to which the planned activities support the mission and vision of the Society.
 Budgets and tools to evaluate the effectiveness of planned programs and activities should be provided, where appropriate.
 Chapters are encouraged to implement their proposals and submit an annual report for competition in the Chapter Achievement Awards category the following year.
 Work on the implementation phase of the Chapter Project Proposal should begin during the academic year in which the proposal was submitted to ensure that a sufficient body of work is completed in time for submission to the Chapter Achievement Award.

 The recipients of the Chapter Project Proposal Awards submitted by June 1 – Summer will receive a certificate and cash award of $500 by September.
-The recipients of the Chapter Project Proposal Awards submitted by January 15 – Spring will receive a certificate and cash award of $500 in March after the Annual Rho Chi Meeting.
+The recipients of the Chapter Project Proposal Awards submitted by January 15 – Spring will receive a certificate and cash award of $500 by April after the Annual Rho Chi Meeting.

 Post Award Requirements

 Chapters awarded for their project must write a summary of their project activities, results, and how the award was used to conduct the project and submit to the National Office at the end of the academic year it was awarded.

 January 15 (spring award) and June 1 (summer award)